gijsroge/bootstrap-extra-utilities/README.md

 ## Installation
 Install package `yarn add bootstrap-extra-utilities` or `npm i --save bootstrap-extra-utilities`

-Include it right after your Bootstrap import so it reads your custom variables `@import "~bootstrap-extra-utilities/src/bootstrap-utilities"`
+Include it right after your Bootstrap import so it reads your custom variables `@import "~bootstrap-extra-utilities/src/bootstrap-extra-utilities"`

 ## Included utilities (w.i.p.)
 * overflow (auto|visible|scroll|auto-(x&y)|hidden-(x&y)|visible-(x&y)|scroll-(x&y))
 * z-index (0,10,20,30,40,50,auto)

+## Do you need Bootstrap?
+If you are looking to solely use utilities to build your interfaces I highly recommend you to use [tailwindcss](https://tailwindcss.com/docs/) instead.